ImaanBontle/SDV-immersive-weathers/README.md

 <!--Compatible-->
 ### Compatible Mods <a id="compatible"></a>

-The following mods are currently compatible with ImmersiveWeathers and should be safe to use.
+These mods are currently compatible with ImmersiveWeathers and should be safe to use.

 - **[Dynamic Night Time][dynamic-nighttime-link]** &ndash; *compatible*.
 Does not affect the weather.
 - **[Casual Life][casual-life-link]** &ndash; *compatible*.
 Similar to Dynamic Night-Time.